By ALEXI VENICE

 Despite my intention, my hand signal seemed to encourage him.
 While Bill was at the bar fetching more cocktails, this gentleman turned his body toward me, gyrated his hips in his chair and threw his fists in the air with a thrusting motion.
 (His action was way outside my comfort zone.
 I hadn’t seen guys come onto someone like that since, well, never.
 He was #overthetop-insane)

 Before I started thinking I was too hot for this bar, the guy turned to The Pitcher and did the same thing!
 That was a bold move.
 The Pitcher is a pretty big young man from Wisconsin who might be itching for a bar fight.
+You don’t do that to The Pitcher.
 He looks like Elvis in Blue Hawaii.
 “Hit ’em one for Fifi!”

 We decided to ignore the local grinder, as he seemed content to entertain his table with lewd antics.
 (I guess he’s quite the local jokester.
 Later, the band even called him out as a trouble-maker who needed to be thrown out.)